seananderson/metafolio/inst/ms/ms.md

 warm and cool-thriving populations that were more variable on their own than populations with wide thermal-tolerance curves.
 We can see the mechanism behind these portfolio properties by inspecting example population time series (Fig. 4c, d).
-If only the upper or lower half of response diversity is conserved, the portfolio tends to alternate between performing well and poorly depending on the environmental conditions resulting in a risker portfolio (Fig. 4e).
-This risk is buffered with balanced response diversity (Fig. 4c) and the resulting asynchrony in population abundance (Fig. \ref{f:ret-corr}).
+If only the upper or lower half of response diversity is conserved, the portfolio tends to alternate between performing well and poorly, depending on the environmental conditions, resulting in a risker portfolio (Fig. 4e).
+This risk is buffered with balanced response diversity (Fig. 4c) and the resulting asynchrony in population abundance (Fig.
+\ref{f:ret-corr}).

 *Given long-term environmental change*, such as climate warming, an ecological manager is hedging his or her bets on the environmental trend and how the